wlepage/digitalimagecorrelation/index.md

 #### Further reading
 1. Reu, Phillip.
 "Calibration: stereo calibration."
 Experimental Techniques 38.1 (2014): 1-2. [doi:10.1111/ext.12048](http://doi.org/doi:10.1111/ext.12048).

 <!--

-<a name="subsetssplines"></a>
-# Subsets, splines, and sub-pixel interpolation

-+ Subset size selection, spline interpolation, and saturated pixels (at least 3 specks/subset = Big Red; bigger subsets = better pattern matching with reference image, but smooths out the DIC data (lower spatial resolution) and also increases computation time.)

-<a name="spatialtemporallimits"></a>
-# Spatial and temporal resolution limits
-Blurring (how fast to capture images?)
-Noise floor (how small can you go?)

-#### Cautions with strains
-* small strain assumption
-* also strain filter (gradients can be missed, see JC's SEM-DIC paper)
-* Info about averaging the strains in the field (small strain assumption) vs using an extensometer

 <a name="DICcodes"></a>
 # Comparison of DIC codes